sblanck/smagexp/README.md

 #### upload data

-Data used in this example are extracted from the GE .CEL files and according .cond file can be found here : https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL https://github.com/sblanck/smagexp/raw/master/examples/GSM342583.CEL
+Data used in this example are extracted from the GEO dataset GSE13601.
+We picked up 6 .CEL (to simplify the example).

+.CEL files and according .cond file can be found here : https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL https://github.com/sblanck/smagexp/raw/master/examples/GSM342583.CEL